Feefo logo

 Always include your property name in the subject so they know who the reply is from and the dates.
 For example, “Booking enquiry for Fellview Cottage 7-14 September”.

-Include a link to your holiday rental website where you can further convince holidaymakers that your rental is the right one for them.
+Also, include a link to your holiday rental website where you can further convince potential guests that your holiday let is the right one for them.
 Your website reinforces the information guests saw in your advert and builds trust.

-Have a clear call to action – tell them how to book and make it clear and easy.
+Have a clear call to action, tell them how to book and make it clear and easy.
 You could offer an incentive to book with you (e.g. a free welcome pack) if they book within 48 hours.
-Also, create a sense of urgency to convert the booking if you have limited availability, these can seal the booking and are used with great success on travel sites e.g.
+Also, create a sense of urgency to convert the booking if you have limited availability, e.g. only 1 week left at this rate.
+Travel sites such as booking.com use this tactic with great success.

 Don’t forget to include a link to your terms and conditions and cancellation policy.

 How do you reply to a request for a discount?
 There are certain times when it’s a good idea to offer a discount or special offer.
-When it’s not (usually because the dates are popular), simply explain to the enquirer that the dates are likely to get booked so you are unable to offer a discount.
-Suggest other dates (to fill a booking gap) or recommend that they re-check neared the time – but the dates are likely to get booked up.
+When you don’t discount (usually because the dates are popular), simply explain to the enquirer that the dates are likely to get booked, so you are unable to offer a discount.
+Suggest other dates (maybe to fill a booking gap) or recommend that they re-check nearer the time.

-Ask a question in your reply to build rapport and prompt further dialogue e.g. if they are walkers then ask them if they have done a specific local walk or suggest a few and link to them on your website.
+Ask a question in your reply to build rapport and prompt further dialogue, e.g. if they are walkers, then ask them if they have done a specific local walk or suggest a few and link to them.

 Subject: Your enquiry for (property name & dates)